Promoting Nancy’s photography and educating the public about nature, photography, and God

 Conclusion

-After I completed those hacks, Nancy was able to insert the glass and picture components, sans dust or dirt specs (typically taking more than one try); drive in the points to hold them in place; and add the dust cover, hanging wire, and labels to complete the job.
+After I completed those hacks, Nancy was able to insert the glass and picture components, sans dust or dirt specs.
+(That typically takes more than one try.)
+Then she drove in the points to hold them in place.
+Finally, she added the dust cover, hanging wire, and labels to complete the job.

 And that’s all there is to it.
 If I wasn’t clear enough on anything, or if I left out any steps, or if you have any additional questions, or if you can add anything, please let me know in the comments.
 Thank you.